-One of the main muscles affected by Whiplash, this is the large muscle to the left and right of the back of the neck and shoulders.
-As this muscle becomes tight it pulls onthe neck and over time can cause pain and sti¬ffness in the neck.
+One of the main muscles affected during episodes of neck pain, this is the large muscle to the left and right of the back of the neck and shoulders.
+As this muscle becomes tight it pulls on the neck and over time can cause pain and sti¬ffness in the neck.